2015 AFC Asian Cup Group B: Uzbekistan vs North Korea

-Igor Sergeev netted with a fine header just after the hour mark to secure all three points for Mirjalol Qosimov's side as they look to build on the country's last four finish in Qatar in 2011.
+Igor Sergeev netted with a fine header just after the hour mark to secure all three points for Mirjalol Qosimov's side as they look to build on their semi-final finish in Qatar in 2011.
 Uzbekistan controlled large swathes of the game, but were unable to make their dominance tell until Sergeev nodded in Server Djeparov's cross from the left.

-Odil Ahmedov had an early sight of goal when he tried his luck with a speculative long-range effort with just four minutes on the clock that went woefully wide before Timur Kapadze's deflected header came off the post.
-With the start of the second half came the torrential rain, which swept across the stadium to make conditions almost impossible.
-Uzbekistan almost claimed a second when Sanzhar Tursunov's free kick past his own goalkeeper with 10 minutes remaining while, with just three minutes left of the clock, Tursanov close-range effort was straight at Ri Myong-guk.
-The Uzbeks were almost made to pay for missing those opportunities with the last action of the game when Pak Kwang-ryong directed his powerful header towards goal, but Ignatiy Nesterov's reflex save was good enough to ensure Uzbekistan's held on for the win.
+Odil Ahmedov had a chance early on through a long-range shot that went woefully wide, before Timur Kapadze's deflected header came off the post.
+Rain began to fall in the second half, which created difficulties for both teams.
+Then, Sanzhar Tursunov aimed a dangerous free kick at the North Korean goal with 10 minutes remaining, while another attempt of his was saved by Ri Myong-guk seven minutes later.
+Uzbekistan were almost made to pay for it when Pak Kwang-ryong made a powerful header, but Ignatiy Nesterov's stop ensured that the Central Asian representative held on to the win.